robur-coop/miragevpn-spec/README.md

 research and education, and by NLnet in 2023/2024 (via the December 2022 EU NGI Assure call).

+In the meantime, there is a [OpenVPN-RFC](https://github.com/openvpn/openvpn-rfc) effort which provides protocol documentation.

+This is a live document which we will extend whenever we add new protocol features to MirageVPN or we discover corner cases in the protocol.

 ## Protocol overview

 OpenVPN establishes a mutually authenticated tunnel between two endpoints.
 The